politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP3.md

 making it impossible to fit enough of them on a ship or plane to power a voyage.
 Alternatives such as biofuels or hydrogen are still decades away and, in the case of the former, there are concerns about them displacing essential food production.
-In the meantime, the government should move ban commercial flights within Britain and reduce other short-haul aviation.
+In the meantime, rail should start to replace short-haul aviation, particularly for domestic flights.
 Various
 [incremental improvements](http://www.vox.com/2016/5/6/11569202/aviation-emissions-solar-plane)
 can be made to reduce energy use by planes.
 Research into alternatives to jet fuel should be continued and expanded.
-Shipping remains quite energy efficient and thus is not an initial priority for decarbonisation, but the government should look to develop [nuclear powered freighters](https://en.wikipedia.org/wiki/Nuclear_marine_propulsion) similar to the nuclear powered aircraft carriers, submarines, and ice breakers which already exist.
+Shipping remains quite energy efficient and thus is not an initial priority for decarbonisation but, in addition to developing biofuels, the government could look to develop [nuclear powered freighters](https://en.wikipedia.org/wiki/Nuclear_marine_propulsion) similar to the nuclear powered aircraft carriers, submarines, and ice breakers which already exist.
+Some of the same safety measures could be used as when [transporting nuclear waste by ship](http://www.pntl.co.uk/safety/).

 ![The NS Savannah, the first nuclear powered merchant vessel.
 It was largely experimental and suffered design issues unrelated to its engine.
 Source: US Government [NARA](http://arcweb.archives.gov) (Public domain), via Wikimedia Commons.]({filename}/images/energyPolicy/NSsavannah-1962.jpg)